-In a previous report (9), we described a recessively inherited form of DCM and Left-ventricular non-compaction (LVNC) presenting with severe cardiac dysfunction in young adulthood.
-The only putative causing mutation was found in the pleckstrin homology domain-containing, family M member 2 (PLEKHM2) gene, thus, we associated the mutation in PLEKHM2 gene with the disease.
-Plekhm2, also known as SifA and kinesin-interacting protein (Skip), interacts with Kinesin-1, affecting endosomal trafficking.
-In conjunction with the lysosomal GTPase Arl8 and BORC-complex, Plekhm2 is required for normal lysosomal distribution (14, 15).
-Accordingly, we showed that patient's primary fibroblasts exhibited abnormal subcellular distribution of endosomes and lysosomes and impairment in the autophagy process (9).
-Recently, Atkins et al. (16) reported a 21-year-old female with DCM and prominent LV apical trabeculations, associated with compound heterozygous loss of function variations in PLEKHM2 gene.
-They demonstrated absence of PLEKHM2 protein in the myocardial tissue supporting our identified association between PLEKHM2 dysfunction and DCM (9).
+In a previous report (9), we described a recessively inherited form of DCM and left ventricular (LV) non-compaction (LVNC) presenting as severe cardiac dysfunction in young adulthood.
+The only putative causative mutation was found in the pleckstrin homology domain-containing family M member 2 (PLEKHM2) gene, and we thus linked the mutation to the disease.
+Plekhm2, also known as SifA and kinesin-interacting protein (Skip), interacts with kinesin-1, affecting endosomal trafficking.
+In conjunction with the lysosomal GTPase Arl8 and BORC complex, Plekhm2 is required for normal lysosomal distribution (14, 15).
+Accordingly, in that report, we showed that the patient’s primary fibroblasts exhibited an abnormal subcellular distribution of endosomes and lysosomes and impaired autophagy (9).
+Recently, Atkins et al. (16) reported a 21-year-old woman with DCM and prominent LV apical trabeculations associated with compound heterozygous loss-of-function variations in the PLEKHM2 gene.
+They demonstrated an absence of PLEKHM2 protein from the myocardial tissue, supporting our identified association between PLEKHM2 dysfunction and DCM (9).

-In this study, we further investigated the role of Plekhm2 in autophagy and cardiac function in a murine model.
-Overall our findings demonstrate a rather complex involvement of Plekhm2 in cardiac biology.
-We show that young, three-month-old Plekhm2 knock-out (PLK2-KO) mice have normal heart function and balanced autophagy process, while one-year-old PLK2-KO mice showed body and heart growth retardation.
-Elevated levels of LC3II and P62 proteins observed in the PLK2-KO mice, suggest accumulation of autophagosomes.
-PLK2-KO mice were also more vulnerable to nutrient deprivation than littermate controls, but were less sensitive to pathological hypertrophy induced by Angiotensin-II (AngII).
-Our findings further indicate that basal AKT phosphorylation is higher in young PLK2-KO mice, possibly serving as a compensatory mechanism and that deletion of Plekhm2 in vitro, impaired autophagy mostly in cardiac-fibroblasts.
+In the present study, we further investigated the role of Plekhm2 in autophagy and cardiac function in a murine model.
+Overall, our findings demonstrate a rather complex involvement of Plekhm2 in cardiac biology.
+We show that 3-month-old Plekhm2 knockout (PLK2-KO) mice have normal heart function and a balanced autophagy process while 12-month-old PLK2-KO mice show body and heart growth retardation.
+Elevated levels of LC3II and p62 proteins were observed in the PLK2-KO mice, suggesting an accumulation of autophagosomes.
+PLK2-KO mice were also more vulnerable to nutrient deprivation than littermate controls but were less sensitive to pathological hypertrophy induced by angiotensin-II (AngII).
+Our findings further indicate that basal AKT phosphorylation is higher in young PLK2-KO mice, which possibly serves as a compensatory mechanism, and that deletion of Plekhm2 in vitro leads to impaired autophagy, mostly in cardiac fibroblasts.

 Results

-To disclose the roles of Plekhm2 in the heart we examined the phenotype of adult mice that were homozygous to the Plekhm2tm1a cassete, which knocked out the Plekhm2 gene in a global manner (PLK2-KO).
-Plekhm2 protein was difficult to detect by Western blot analysis (WB) in the heart extracts.
-However, we could confirm marked reduction of Plekhm2 (plk2) mRNA by RT real-time quantitative PCR (qPCR) in the both, male and female PLK2-KO mice compared to their siblings homozygous for the normal allele (WT), presumably due to nonsense-mediated mRNA decay (Fig. 1A).
-In addition, the cardiac Plekhm2 mRNA level of WT mice was found to be higher than the levels of its homologs Plekhm1 (plk1) and Plekhm3 (plk3) that were recently reported to preserve cardiac function under stress conditions (17, 18).
-Neither of these two genes were increased in the PLK2-KO hearts (Fig. 1A), suggesting that they do not compensate for the absence of Plekhm2 in our model.
+To uncover the roles of Plekhm2 in the heart, we examined the phenotype of adult mice that were homozygous for the Plekhm2tm1a cassette, which knocked out the Plekhm2 gene in a global manner (PLK2-KO).
+Plekhm2 protein was difficult to detect by western blot (WB) assay in heart extracts.
+However, we were able to confirm a marked reduction in Plekhm2 (plk2) mRNA by RT real-time quantitative PCR (qPCR) in both male and female PLK2-KO mice compared to their siblings homozygous for the normal allele (WT), presumably due to nonsense-mediated mRNA decay (Fig. 1A).
+In addition, the cardiac Plekhm2 mRNA level of WT mice was found to be higher than that of its homologs Plekhm1 (plk1) and Plekhm3 (plk3), which were recently reported to preserve cardiac function under stress conditions (17, 18).
+Neither of these two genes were increased in the PLK2-KO hearts (Fig. 1A), suggesting that the homologs do not compensate for the absence of Plekhm2 in our model.

-Plekhm2 KO mice demonstrate imbalanced autophagy with aging.
+Plekhm2 KO mice demonstrate imbalanced autophagy with aging